-It is a wide spread misunderstanding that isolated T-wave inversions indicate acute (ongoing) ischemia.
-Isolated T-wave inversions – i.e T-wave inversions without concomitant ST segment deviation (elevation or depressions) – is never sign of acute ischemia.
-T-wave inversions with concomitant ST segment deviations are, however, typical of ischemia but in that scenario it is actually the ST segment deviation that reflects the ischemia.
-The reason why guidelines include isolated T-wave inversions as valid criteria for myocardial infarction is simply because isolated T-wave inversions occur after the ischemia has resolved (i.e they confirm that ischemia has occurred, but it is not ongoing).
+It is a widespread misunderstanding that isolated T-wave inversions indicate acute (ongoing) ischemia.
+Isolated T-wave inversions – i.e T-wave inversions without concomitant ST segment deviation (elevation or depressions) – is never a sign of acute ischemia.
+T-wave inversions with concomitant ST segment deviations are, however, typical of ischemia but in that scenario, it is actually the ST segment deviation that reflects the ischemia.
+The reason why guidelines include isolated T-wave inversions as valid criteria for myocardial infarction is simply that isolated T-wave inversions occur after the ischemia has resolved (i.e they confirm that ischemia has occurred, but it is not ongoing).
 Isolated T-wave inversions in persons presenting with symptoms of myocardial ischemia are referred to as post-ischemic T-wave inversions.
 To clarify, isolated T-wave inversions indicate that there has been ischemia.

-Ischemic T-wave inversions are symmetric (the normal T-wave is asymmetric) and may be, but rarely are, deeper than 10 mm.
-ECG leads with opposite angle of observation (to leads with T-wave inversions) usually display positive T-waves.
+Ischemic T-wave inversions are symmetric (the normal T-wave is asymmetric) and maybe, but rarely are, deeper than 10 mm.
+ECG leads with the opposite angles of observation (opposite to leads with T-wave inversions) usually display positive T-waves.
 Post-ischemic T-waves may be accompanied by negative U-waves, which further increases the likelihood of ischemia as the underlying cause.

 The T-wave inversions following myocardial infarction usually resolve within days or weeks, but they may become chronic (defined as persisting >1 year).
 Normalization of T-wave inversion after infarction indicates some recovery in the infarct area.

 Figure 2 must be studied carefully.
-It presents characteristics and significance of virtually all clinically relevant T-wave inversions.
+It presents the characteristics and significance of all clinically relevant T-wave inversions.

 ECG criteria for acute myocardial infarction: